eleda77/eleda77.github.io/docs/vocab_list.md

 ### S  {#header-title-19}
 **salicaceous** - of, relating to, or belonging to the Salicaceae, a chiefly N temperate family of trees and shrubs having catkins

+**samizdat** - he clandestine copying and distribution of literature banned by the state, especially formerly in the communist countries of eastern Europe

 **sarsenet** - a fine, soft silk fabric, used as a lining material and in dressmaking

 **saveloy** - a highly seasoned dry sausage